The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 • Citizens of non-EU third countries may require an IDP, you can check here.

 • You must carry two warning triangles for the front and rear.
-These warning triangles are now being phased out and from 1st July 2021, a new law requires that a V16 flashing emergency light is used, although both means of advising other traffic will be legal until the end of 2024.
+These warning triangles are now being phased out, and from 1st July 2021, a new law requires that a V16 flashing emergency light is used, although both means of advising other traffic will be legal until the end of 2025.

-• You must also carry a reflective jacket (for the driver and all passengers) a spare wheel and the tools to change a wheel or a tire repair kit.
+• You must also carry a reflective jacket (for the driver and all passengers), a spare wheel, and the tools to change a wheel or a tyre repair kit.

 • UK cars will need headlight beam converters to be fitted (unless they adjust automatically).

-• The use of winter tires in Spain is regional.
-Look out for traffic signs indicating that winter tires or snow chains are compulsory where you are.
+• The use of winter tyres in Spain is regional.
+Look out for traffic signs indicating that winter tyres or snow chains are compulsory where you are.

 • Anything with a screen (television, video, DVD, etc.) that could distract you when driving should be positioned where you can’t see it.
 This doesn’t apply to a sat nav but you must not touch or program your sat nav unless parked in a safe place.

-• Using radar detection equipment is prohibited under Spanish law and new regulations from January 2021 mean that it will also be illegal to be in possession of such equipment.
+• Using radar detection equipment is prohibited under Spanish law, and it is also illegal to be in possession of such equipment.

 • On roads with single carriageways, the speed limit established may not be exceeded by more than 20km/h when overtaking.